top of page

 About Ev

-Universal Qi is a project by Dr. Evren “Ev” Juniper, Doctor of East Asian Medicine (DAcCHM, LAc).
-Ev’s work explores the relationship between embodied experience and the scholarly study of early Chinese language and classical medical texts.
+Embodied Universe is a research and educational project by Dr. Evren “Ev” Juniper, Doctor of East Asian Medicine (DAcCHM, LAc).
+Her work explores the relationship between embodied experience, early Chinese language, and the interpretation of classical medical texts.

-By pairing direct experience with careful study of the roots of the medicine, she seeks to clarify concepts that have often been mistranslated or misunderstood in modern interpretations.
-Her doctoral thesis, Embodied Universe, can be found on Academia.edu.
+Through the integration of experiential insight and close textual study, she seeks to clarify concepts within East Asian Medicine that have often been mistranslated or misunderstood in modern interpretations.
+Her doctoral thesis, Embodied Universe, is available on Academia.edu.

 Say hello!